soulatcrossroad/dawnscribbler.github.io/_posts/2019-01-18-which-is-easier-to-say.md

 The better question should have been, “Which is harder to accomplish?” and I think the answer is the forgiveness of sins because the people were right in their judgement, _“No one has the power to forgive sins but God.”_ The challenge was for them to realise that Jesus **is** God.
 It interesting, therefore, that Jesus reasoned that this was easier and used this route to heal the man by first saying, _“Child, your sins are forgiven”_.
 The question that bugs the mind is why.
 Does this mean that every other person Jesus healed wasn't forgiven?
 It seems that by taking the "easier" route, Jesus aimed to killed two birds with one stone.

 Jesus was at home in Capernaum; He went back to the place where He was brought up.
 Everybody knew Him from childhood; they had watched Him grow and there had been nothing out of the ordinary about Him.
 Therefore, when news reached them of how extraordinary Jesus was; how He had been doing great things everywhere else, they gathered to see and hear for themselves.
-Therefore, the most urgent need in this situation is to declared His identity: “I am not who you think I am.
+Therefore, the most urgent need in this situation was to declared His identity: “I am not who you think I am.
 You _**know**_ me, but you do not know _**me**_.
 I am not merely a Prophet, I am the one you’ve been waiting for.
 I am God.”

 At that point in time, it was a huge concession for the people to acknowledge that Jesus was a man of God; they were still trying to judge the extent to which God was with Him; Prophet was still a stretch, and then He bombards them with a claim to be God?
 It is also interesting that Jesus doesn’t explicitly say that He is God (While on earth, and before His death, that equality with God is not brought to the forefront until Thomas says it explicitly after the resurrection), but instead He says, _“…the Son of Man has authority on earth to forgive sins.”_